StellarSand/privacy-settings/Privacy Settings/Vivaldi-Mobile.md

 ## Site settings

-- Cookies: Block third-party cookies
-- Ads: Off
+#### Permissions
 - Your device use: Off

+#### Content
+- Third-party cookies >
+  - Block third-party cookies
+  - Block third-party cookies > Allow related sites to see your activity in the group: Off
+- Intrusive ads: Off